casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 ## Running the unit tests

-To quickly run all the tests distributed with Tor:
+To quickly run all the tests distributed with Nuon:

 ```console
 $ make check